-- Class I director is Yaniv Cohen, and his term will expire at the annual meeting of stockholders to be held in 2025; - Class II directors are Ohad Bashan and Ron Mayron, and their terms will expire at the annual meeting of stockholders to be held in 2026; and - Class III directors are Oded Bashan and Aharon Klein, and their terms should have expired at the annual meeting of stockholders to be held in 2024.
+- Class I directors are Yechiel Even and Yaniv Cohen, and their term will expire at the annual meeting of stockholders to be held in 2025; - Class II directors are Ohad Bashan and Ron Mayron, and their terms will expire at the annual meeting of stockholders to be held in 2026; and - Class III directors are Oded Bashan and Aharon Klein, and their terms should have expired at the annual meeting of stockholders to be held in 2024.
 As we did not hold the annual meeting of stockholders in 2024, the Class III directors will be subject to reelection in our annual meeting of stockholders to be held in 2025.